Did Microsoft Copy This Redditor’s PUBG Advertising Mock Up?

 Meanwhile, some posters don’t quite see the big deal.
 Nugyflex stated “What the fuck is wring with you people, it’s an AD CONCEPT, and how are they gonna credit someone for their ad?
 Either they use it and don’t credit, or they don’t use it.
 If I made the concept and they used it I’d be happy either way.”

-While Microsoft does own PUBG and Xbox One assets and can do with them as they please, the look of this is…poor.
+While Microsoft does own PUBG and Xbox One assets and can do with them as they please, the optics of this are…poor.
 Even if it was a complete coincidence, you’d have to imagine some sort of acknowledgement is in order from Microsoft regarding the similarities between the two advertisements is in store.

 Then again, art is weird.
 Graphic design is weird.
 It is possible for people to have shockingly similar ideas from totally opposite places.
 Speaking personally, as a writer with nearly infinite regard for my favorite writers and creators, I am weary every day of subconsciously aping some phrase or jargon or saying that came from the media I treasure most.
 So its possible this is hopefully some subliminal, subconscious, cosmic mistake.

+There’s also the notion of homage versus stealing.
+The original mock-up featured assets from other designers and artists.
+Specifically this wallpaper.
+Credit was given there.
+Of course there’s a difference between making a mock-up using pre-existing assets, and copying a design wholesale when you’re a multi-billion dollar company.
+Lets hope it was a just a happy coincidence.

-Because the alternative is frankly, pretty crummy.
+Because the alternative is frankly pretty crummy.
 Meanwhile, a lot of people who never ever heard of Macstreer, are about to check out his art in a big, bad way.
 Silver linings and all.

 Regardless, my advice?
 Judge for yourself.
 Check out the original thread, with sources, here.